turniere/turniere-api/source/index.html.md

 Parameter   | Description | Default
 ---------   | ----------- | -------
 name        | Name of the tournament |
-teams       | Teams to create/add to the tournament (In case of groupstage add a group identifier to each team, if there is none, everyone will be in one big group) |
+teams       | Teams to create/add to the tournament (In case of group stage add a group identifier to each team, if there is none, everyone will be in one big group) |
 description | Description of the tournament | `''`
-public      | Whether the tournament is public (`true` or `false`) | `true` groupstage  | Whether the tournament will start with a group stage (`true` or `false`) | `false`
+public      | Whether the tournament is public (`true` or `false`) | `true` group_stage  | Whether the tournament will start with a group stage (`true` or `false`) | `false`

 ### With group stage